-- Toxicology testing

-- Intake activities

-- Periodic assessments

-Outpatient diagnostic tests and therapeutic services and supplies

-Covered services include, but are not limited to:

-- X-rays

-- Radiation (radium and isotope) therapy including technician materials and supplies

-- Surgical supplies, such as dressings

-- Splints, casts and other devices used to reduce fractures and dislocations

-- Laboratory tests

-- Blood including storage and administration.

-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.

-- Other diagnostic radiology services, which may include:

-- Computed tomography (CTs)

-- Magnetic resonance imaging (MRIs)

-- Positron emission tomography (PET scans)

-- Other outpatient diagnostic tests, which may include:
+Services that are covered for you What you must pay when you get these services Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic In-Network and Out-of-Network services and supplies You pay a \$0 copay for lab services.
+Covered services include, but are not limited to: You pay a \$0 copay for x-rays.
+X-rays Radiation (radium and isotope) therapy including technician materials and supplies There is 20% coinsurance for therapeutic radiology services.
+Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 You pay a \$100 copay for Diagnostic Radiology services (CT, MRI, PET) in a physician's office or freestanding diagnostic facility.
+You pay a \$250 copay for Diagnostic Radiology services (CT, MRI, PET) in other facilities (ie outpatient hospital). pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.Other diagnostic radiology services, which may You pay a \$0 copay for Medicare- covered other diagnostic procedures and tests. include: Computed tomography (CTs) Magnetic resonance imaging (MRIs) Positron emission tomography (PET scans) • Other outpatient diagnostic tests, which may include: Arterial-Venous Studies Electrocardiogram (EKG) Electroencephalography (EEG) Electromyography Doppler Study Nerve Conduction Study Neuropsychological Testing Pulmonary Function Test

-- Arterial-Venous Studies

-- Electrocardiogram (EKG)

-- Electroencephalography (EEG)

-- o Electromyography

-- o Doppler Study

-- o Nerve Conduction Study

-- Neuropsychological Testing

-- o Pulmonary Function Test

-- o Ultrasound

-- Sleep Study

-- o Stress Test